-Brussels is the perfect place to make a quick stop.
+Brussels, Belgium is the perfect place to make a quick stop.
 The city is very walkable and you can fit almost everything in within 24-hours.
 Below I’ve listed my top things to do in Brussels from “must-do” to “skip if you don’t have time.”
 Technically everything is free unless you buy something of course.
+If your 24 hours in Brussels happens to be a long layover, check out my guide on how to plan that long layover in Brussels the right way.
 Enjoy!

 Exploring Brussels in One Day